 |

-Mauthausen main camp, then and now.
+Mauthausen main camp, in 1945 and now.
 In the left foreground of the modern photo is a large

 |